 \section{Introduction}

-Many well-known combinatorial decision problems involve determining whether a universe $U$ of $n$ elements contains a witness $W$ consisting of \emph{exactly} $k$ elements which have some specified property.
-Specifically, we are concerned with problems for which any decision algorithm can be called with input universe $X \subset U$ in order to determine whether there is a witness $W$ for the \emph{original} problem (i.e. with universe $U$) such that $W \subseteq X$; we will call such problems \emph{self-contained $k$-witness problems}.
-Thus the well-studied problems $k$-\textsc{Clique}, $k$-\textsc{Cycle} and $k$-\textsc{Path} are all self-contained $k$-witness problems, but others such as $k$-\textsc{Vertex Cover} and $k$-\textsc{Dominating Set} are not (as we need to preserve information about the relationship of any potential witness to the entire universe $U$).

-While the basic decision versions of self-contained $k$-witness problems are of interest, it is often not sufficient for applications to output simply ``yes'' or ``no'': we need to \emph{find} a witness.
+Many well-known combinatorial decision problems involve determining whether a universe $U$ of $n$ elements contains a witness $W$ consisting of \emph{exactly} $k$ elements which have some specified property; we refer to such problems as $k$-witness problems.
+Although the decision problems themselves are of interest, it is often not sufficient for applications to output simply ``yes'' or ``no'': we need to \emph{find} one or more witnesses.
 The issue of finding a single witness using an oracle for the decision problem has previously been investigated by Bj\"{o}rklund, Kaski, and Kowalik \cite{bjorklund14}, motivated by the fact that the fastest known parameterised algorithms for a number of widely studied problems (such as graph motif \cite{bjorklund13} and $k$-path \cite{bjorklund10}) are non-constructive in nature.
-Moreover, for some problems (such as $k$-\textsc{Clique or Independent Set} \cite{arvind02} and \paramdec{Even Subgraph} \cite{even}) the only known FPT decision algorithm relies on a Ramsey theoretic argument which says the answer must be ``yes'' provided that the input graph avoids certain easily recognisable structures.
+Moreover, for some problems (such as $k$-\textsc{Clique or Independent Set} \cite{arvind02} and $k$-\textsc{Even Subgraph} \cite{even}) the only known FPT decision algorithm relies on a Ramsey theoretic argument which says the answer must be ``yes'' provided that the input graph avoids certain easily recognisable structures.

-Following the first approach used in \cite{bjorklund14}, we begin by assuming the existence of a deterministic ``oracle'' (a black-box decision procedure), as follows. \\
+Following the first approach used in \cite{bjorklund14}, we begin by assuming the existence of a deterministic inclusion oracle (a black-box decision procedure), as follows. \\